Is registration needed?

 That nag won't show up anymore.
-A good feeling you'll contribute to rewarding the countless hours invested in vDos, further development and support; keep vDos nag-free for most (99+%) users?
+You would contribute to rewarding the countless hours invested in vDos, further development and support; keep vDos nag-free for most (99+%) users?
 You'll be informed of new versions.
 Some two weeks after the initial release, so eventually reported bugs will be fixed.
 Registered users however generally don't care about new vDos versions.
-The current one obviously does the job, if it isn't broken… I could be more open to your specific issues or wishes, and supply an intermediate pre-release to address those.
+The current one obviously does the job… I could be more open to your specific issues or wishes, and supply an intermediate pre-release to address those.